carloschuck/Mec-events/DEPLOYMENT.md

 - [ ] Export PDF/CSV
 - [ ] Send test email
 - [ ] Check cron jobs are running

+### Multi-Site Verification (if applicable)
+- [ ] Install plugin on each WordPress site
+- [ ] Configure each plugin with same webhook URL and secret
+- [ ] Test webhook from each site
+- [ ] Verify events from different sites appear in database
+- [ ] Check `sourceUrl` field is correctly populated
+- [ ] Verify no duplicate events between sites

 ### Monitoring
 - [ ] Set up uptime monitoring (UptimeRobot, StatusCake)